Reading progress: 0%

 By the late 1950s and early 1960s, folk music had moved from archives and union halls into coffeehouses and college campuses.
 Young people, many of whom were influenced by civil rights activism and a growing sense of unease about war, were seeking music that felt authentic and genuine.
 Acoustic guitars and unpolished voices stood out against the polished pop production.
 Folk became a place where people could share their cultural interests and express their youth identity.

 Record labels began to take notice.
-What had been shared only among a few people was now on national television and in major news outlets.
-The shift did not completely change the music, but it did make it bigger.
+What had once circulated in small rooms was now appearing on national television and in major news outlets.
+The shift did not erase the music’s intimacy, but it widened its reach.
 A singer who once played for one room could now speak to an entire generation.

 The revival years also made the idea of authorship stronger.
 Writing your own material began to carry special weight.
 The folk singer remained an important interpreter of tradition, while original writing gained new authority.
 That shift set the stage for the modern singer-songwriter.